 Q9 Consulting, Inc. was founded by forensic document examiner, Mike Wakshull.
 At Q9, we partner with our clients across the United States and internationally to authenticate documents for legal purposes.
-Services include handwriting identification; signature authentication; and examination of altered documents, computer-generated documents, digital documents, photocopies, contracts, wills, etc.
+Services include handwriting identification, signature authentication, examination of altered documents, computer-generated documents, digital documents, photocopies, contracts, wills, etc.

 Our strengths are thorough communication with clients, customer service and clear reports.
 We communicate in jury-speak rather than techno-geek.
 When there is work product to share, we use video conferencing so our clients see our screen as we discuss the results of the examination.